senauzun/movie-app-firebase/README.md

 - [x] User can view a list of movies.
 - [x] User can view movie details by tapping on a cell.
 - [x] User sees an error message when they do not fil fields properly in "Create Movie Screen"
+- [x] Used SwiftPackageManager to connect frameworks and additional modules
+- [x] Used SDWebImage for asynchronous loading and caching of images
+- [x] Used Firestore for remote storage of user data
+- [x] Implemented UI via code (UIKit)

 ## Technologies